2021-2022 Timetable of Procedures - Tenure and Promotion*

 The letter of intent and FACT sheet are available on the Provost’s Office website on Policies and Forms page.

-By Sunday, April 26: Candidates email a draft dossier* to their Dept. Chair for feedback, cc’ing their Dean. [*Draft must include: CV (A suggested CV Template is available in Policies and Forms), Executive Summary, Scholarship Statement, and Scholarship supporting materials.
-May also include Teaching and Service statements/materials.]
+By Sunday, April 4: Candidate emails a draft dossier* to their Department Chair for feedback, cc’ing their Dean. [*Draft must include: CV, Executive Summary, Scholarship Statement, may also include Teaching and Service statements.]

-By Friday, May 1: Department Chairs send the list of external evaluators and their bio-sketches, developed in collaboration with Department TAP committees, to candidates for comment.
+By Friday, April 16: Department Chairs send the list of external evaluators and their bio-sketches, developed in collaboration with Department TAP Committees, to candidates for comment.

-By Tuesday, May 5: Candidates send comments on the full list of external evaluators to their Department Chair.
-Candidates are permitted to exclude 1/3 of the individuals on the full list.
+By Wednesday, April 21: Candidate sends comments on the full list of external evaluators to their Department Chair.
+Candidates are permitted to exclude 1/3 of the individuals from the full list.

-By Monday, May 11: Department Chairs send the roster of external evaluators’ bio-sketches and contact information, along with any candidate comments on the evaluators, to the Dean’s Office.
+By Monday, April 26: Department Chair sends the roster of external evaluators’ bio-sketches and contact information, along with any candidate comments on the evaluators, to the Dean’s Office.

-By Friday, May 15: Department Chairs provide feedback to candidates on their draft dossier.
+By Wednesday, April 28: Department Chair provides feedback to candidate on their draft dossier.

-By Wednesday, July 1: Candidates submit the following documents to Interfolio for external evaluation: curriculum vitae, executive summary, scholarship/research statement and scholarship/research supporting documents.
-Teaching and Service dossiers are optional for inclusion in the external review package.
+By Wednesday, June 9: Candidate submits the following documents for external evaluation: curriculum vitae, executive summary, scholarship/research statement and scholarship/research supporting documents.
+Teaching and service dossiers are optional for inclusion in the external review package.

 Note: College of Health Professions and School of Education do not have Department TAP Committees.
 The dossier would go to the Department Chair only.

-By Wednesday, October 14: Department TAP Committees submit their evaluations to email@example.com, using the appropriate form found on the Provost website.
-Note: Department Chairs cannot serve on the Department TAP committee.
+By Wednesday, October 13: Department TAP Committee submit their evaluations to firstname.lastname@example.org, using the appropriate form found on the Provost website.
+Department Chairs cannot serve on the Department TAP Committee.

-By Wednesday, October 21: Department Chairs submit an independent evaluation, using the appropriate form found on the Provost website, to firstname.lastname@example.org.
-Department Chairs also notify candidates of the Department TAP form (which includes the committee vote and the Yes/No recommendation) and Department Chair forms with candidate.
+By Wednesday, October 20: Department Chairs submit an independent evaluation, using the appropriate form found on the Provost website, to email@example.com.
+The Faculty Center (via Interfolio) shares copies of the Department TAP form (which includes the committee vote and the Yes/No recommendation) and Department Chair forms with candidate.

-By Wednesday, November 11: College/School TAP Committees submit their evaluations, using the appropriate form found on the Provost website, to Interfolio@pace.edu.
+By Wednesday, November 10: College/School TAP Committee submits their evaluations, using the appropriate form found on the Provost website, to email@example.com.
 The written recommendation should provide reasoning on the tripartite indicators and vote counts.
 A minority report might also be submitted.

-Week of November 30: Organizational meeting of Council of Deans and Faculty on Promotion and Tenure (CDFPT) is held; at this meeting, the chair, secretary, and two campus-based liaisons to CDFPT-Appeals are elected.
+Week of November 29: Organizational meeting of Council of Deans and Faculty on Promotion and Tenure (CDFPT) is held; at this meeting, the chair, secretary, and two campus-based liaisons to CDFPT-Appeals are elected.
 The date of CDFPT deliberations (January 10 and 11) is shared with the CDFPT Committee.

-No later than Tuesday, February 2: The Provost’s Office uploads the CDFPT report for each candidate, using the appropriate form found on the Provost website, in Interfolio.
-The Provost’s Office also sends notification to each candidate recommended for TAP by CDFPT (note: only the Dean of each school/college share with the candidate).
+No later than Thursday, February 3: The Dean sends notification to each candidate recommended for TAP by CDFPT (note: only the Dean of each school/college share with the candidate).
 The Provost will contact candidates not recommended by the CDFPT to inform them of the appeal process.
 The date of the notification letter is the “Appeal Date” and starts the thirty (30) day appeal period.
 See CDFPT Appeal Process below for more details.

 *There is no exception granted to an individual to extend deadlines.